James Mastin: Career

 Mastin originally pursued an acting career and sold artwork to support his studies.
+He appeared in the 1965 film Angel's Flight.
 After military service, he opened a commercial art studio in California.
 A large number of his paintings were put into print by Windsor Art.
 In the 1960s Mastin traveled the American Southwest, painting portraits of Native Americans.
 He began sculpting in the 1970s, primarily working in clay and wax, as well as plaster and resins.
 He moved to Miami, Florida in the 1970s and opened his permanent art studio, James Mastin Galleries.
 He remained in Miami until his death.

 Over the course of his career, Mastin created many allegorical, figurative, and abstract works exploring the human condition, and explored a variety of media and styles.
 Although his monumental, public works were heroic figurative pieces full of emotion, his personal work included oil, acrylic, and watercolor landscapes, abstracts, and portraits.
 He also experimented with mixed media, incorporating lights and sound generated by video images, LED light arrays, mirrors, and water elements.
 For his monumental work, Mastin sculpted in clay, casting his pieces in bronze using the ancient lost wax method of casting, finishing them with a chemical patina to add color and protect the pieces from the elements.